k0sproject/k0smotron/docs/capi-vsphere.md

 #### Control plane in VMs:

-If you want to have child cluster [control plane in separate VMs](https://docs.k0smotron.io/stable/capi-controlplane-bootstrap/), use [that template](capi-vsphere-tmpl-cp-in-pods.yaml) (CP will consist of 3 controllers):
+If you want to have child cluster [control plane in separate VMs](https://docs.k0smotron.io/stable/capi-controlplane-bootstrap/), use the following [template](capi-vsphere-tmpl-cp-in-vms.yaml) (Control Plane will consist of 3 nodes):

 ```sh
 clusterctl generate cluster my-cluster --worker-machine-count 1 --from k0scluster-tmpl-cp-in-vms.yaml > my-cluster.yaml